The Psychoactive Properties of Nutmeg Plus 5 Benefits

 Nutmeg contains minerals that help regulate blood pressure.
 These include potassium, magnesium, zinc, copper and phosphorus.

-Nutmeg has been studied and found to be a potent anti-inflammatory.
+The autumn spice has been studied and found to be a potent anti-inflammatory.
 It reduces pain-causing cytokines galore!
 For example, one study found that it could tamp down the production of nitric oxide (NO), IL-6, IL-10, interferon-inducible protein-10 or IP-10 (which by the way inhibits angiogenesis!), MCP-3, and other chemokines.
 And that’s not the half of it!
 My point is to say that nutmeg is a potent anti-inflammatory and works on some important cancer and pain-causing pathways in the body.
-Nutmeg supports healthy DNA.
+It supports healthy DNA.

 Brain health is an area of study when it comes to myristicin.
 It can stimulate your brain if you add a little bit (like a pinch) to your coffee, latte or hot tea.
 It may sharpen memory.